wangkh1993/learngit/learngit/readme.txt

-git is a distributed verions control system. git is a free software distributed under the GPL.
+git is a distributed verions control system. git is free software distributed under the GPL.
 Git has a mutable index called stage.
 Git tracks changes.
 Merge with no-ff